junjiecai/pelican_setup_for_jupyters/README.md

 |   pages
 ```

+And we only want to publish contents in directory labs_A and lifes to blog posts, then set ARTICLE_PATHS as
+ARTICLE_PATHS = ['articles/jupyter_labs/labs_A','articles/lifes']

-### JUPYTER_BASE
+#### JUPYTER_BASE
+Sometimes, users wish to push the .ipynb files and related resource files into another repository on github.
+It's convient to automatically map blogs with urls pointing their source files in github.
+JUPYTER_BASE is used for this situation.

-If folders of .ipynb files and related files are pushed into an github repository, JUPYTER_BASE can be used to create a paragraph providing links to the original .ipynb file for each blog article.
-This automatically generated paragraph is inserted at the beginning of each blog after publishing.
+When JUPYTER_BASE is set properly.
+A automatically generated paragraph is inserted at the beginning of each blog after publishing.

 For example, I have files structured like this